Search

 Be Social: Find the Right Tribe

 Be social.
-Extraverts are a common thread in the Northwestern research, whereas, in the Okinawa Blue Zone, super-agers have a tribe of 5 who care for each other for life.
-But, not just any tribe will do.
+Extraverts are a common thread in Northwestern research, whereas, in the Okinawa Blue Zone, super-agers have a tribe of 5 who care for each other for life.
+But not just any tribe will do.
 The social networks of long-lived people also have healthy habits.
 Habits, good or bad, are contagious.
 Simply put, we need to hang together.

 Healthy Eating